suurjaak/grepros/README.md

 If a file already exists, a unique counter is appended to the name of the new file, e.g. `package__MessageType__typehash/my.2.parquet`.

-Specifying `--write-format parquet` is not required if the filename ends with `.parquet`.
+Specifying `format=parquet` is not required if the filename ends with `.parquet`.

 Supports additional arguments given to [pyarrow.parquet.ParquetWriter]( https://arrow.apache.org/docs/python/generated/pyarrow.parquet.ParquetWriter.html), as:

-    --write-option parquet-argname=value
+    --write path/to/my.parquet writer-argname=argvalue

 For example, specifying no compression:

-    --write-option parquet-compression=null
+    --write path/to/my.parquet writer-compression=null

-The value is interpreted as JSON if possible, e.g. `parquet-write_statistics=false`.
+The value is interpreted as JSON if possible, e.g. `writer-use_dictionary=false`.